utcs356/sp25/_pages/5_dns.md

 ### Part 0: Setup and Overview
 #### Setup
-In this assignment, we recommend you use `cs356-base` or `cs356-p4` profile on CloudLab for implementing and testing your code.
+Please use the `cs356-base` profile on CloudLab for implementing and testing your code.
 To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment5.git).

 #### Overview
 In this assignment, you will implement DNS servers that enable a client to access nodes with domains instead of raw IP addresses.
 Your task is to complete the implementation of DNS nameservers for the `utexas.edu` zone and `cs.utexas.edu` zone (Part 1) and a local DNS server that can handle the query iteratively (Part 2).
 We provide you with a DNS library that does tedious jobs such as message parsing on behalf of you.
 Refer to the Appendix for more details on the library.
 For simplicity, you can assume there are no incoming queries other than `A, AAAA, NS` queries.